ifsheldon/async-openai-wasm/async-openai-wasm/README.md

 - SSE streaming on available APIs
 - Ergonomic builder pattern for all request objects.
 - Microsoft Azure OpenAI Service (only for APIs matching OpenAI spec)
+- Bring your own custom types for Request or Response objects.

 **Note on Azure OpenAI Service (AOS)**:  `async-openai-wasm` primarily implements OpenAI spec, and doesn't try to maintain parity with spec of AOS.
 Just like `async-openai`.